ShuhongLL/SGS-SLAM/README.md

 python viz_scripts/tk_recon.py configs/replica/slam.py
 ```

+## Saving and Visualization

+By default, the system stores the reconstructed scenes in `.npz` format, which includes both appearance and semantic features.
+Additionally, we save the final RGB and semantic maps in `.ply` format for easier visualization.
+You can view the scenes using any 3DGS viewer, such as [SuperSplat](https://playcanvas.com/supersplat/editor/).
+For interactive rendering, as illustrated above, we adopt the Open3D viewer from [SplaTAM](https://github.com/spla-tam/SplaTAM).

 ## Logging

 We use [weights and biases](https://wandb.ai/) for the logging.
 To enable this, set the `wandb` flag to True in the configuration file and specify the `wandb_folder` path.
 Make sure to adjust the `entity` configuration to match your account.
 Each scene is associated with a config folder where you must define the `input_folder` and `output` paths.
+Setting `wandb=False` to disable the online logging.

 ## Acknowledgement